Fear strikes restaurant, bar owners as Philadelphia prepares for new COVID-19 restrictions

 "I got wind of something.
 There are whispers in the City of Philadelphia that come Monday, there will be a city-wide restaurant shutdown of indoor seating," said Siourias.
 "Most bars and restaurants will be crippled by having no indoor seating.
 There's no way that a lot of restaurants will be able to sustain their day to day by just having a few tables outside."

-Ben Fileccia of the Pa Restaurant & Lodging Association says he has been fielding calls all day from members.
+Ben Fileccia of the Pennsylvania Restaurant & Lodging Association says he has been fielding calls all day from members.

 "It's just really scary, and there just hasn't been any support.
 I mean, we know Governor Wolf has $1.3 billion of Cares Act Money that he has to spend before the end of the year.
 We need that money," said Fileccia.